 Flooding in Massachusetts

-On this page you learn what types of flooding are typical in the Massachusetts and how do you protect yourself, your family and your home.
-You will also find out more about the significant Massachusetts floods.
+On this page you learn what types of flooding are typical in Massachusetts and how do you protect yourself, your family and your home.
+You will also find out more about significant Massachusetts floods.
 Finally, you'll find links to NWS offices that provide forecast and safety information for Massachusetts, as well as links to our partners who play a significant role in keeping you safe.

 The Great Flood of 1936